-In this post, we will take a closer look at four popular neighborhoods/places to stay in Hong Kong: Tsim Sha Tsui, Central, Causeway Bay, and Wan Chai.
+In this guide, we’ll introduce you to four popular neighborhoods / areas to stay in Hong Kong: Tsim Sha Tsui, Central, Causeway Bay, and Wan Chai.

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!